 These systems can last for up to 13 years when properly maintained and serviced and are recognised by many of the standard regulations, including the BS9999.

 An ELPS is specifically designed to assist in the event of an emergency evacuation.
-They comply with the necessary health and safety standards specifications (including BS, EN and IEC) and have proven extremely useful and helpful in schools, hospitals, care homes, universities, apartment blocks and other buildings.
+These systems aid compliance with the necessary health and safety standards specifications (including BS, EN and IEC).
+Naturally, they have proven extremely useful and helpful in various contexts.
+Not least within schools, hospitals, care homes, universities, apartment blocks and other buildings.

-When not in use, an ELPS unit will keep its batteries fully charged, in preparation for evacuations and when their power supply is needed most.
-Most ELPs units are expected to last around 10 years minimum, when the recommended maintenance and servicing is carried out.
+When not in use, an ELPS unit will keep its batteries fully charged.
+Hence, the system is prepared for emergency scenarios, when their power supply is critical.
+Most ELPs units are expected to have a lifespan of around 10 years.
+Of course, based on the assumption that the recommended maintenance and servicing is carried out.

 A cost-effective evacuation method

 An ELPS unit is an extremely cost-effective and eco-friendly way of ensuring safe evacuation in your building.
-When not in use, these units typically use up 250 watts of electricity and are said to save around £2,500 a year compared to other evacuation units.
+When not in use, these units typically use up only 250 watts of electricity.
+In relative terms, this could save around £2,500 a year when compared to other evacuation units.

-Here we have provided a simple overview of the two main emergency evacuation systems – it’s vital that you thoroughly understand the advantages and drawbacks of each system, before making a decision on which you will choose to invest in and use in your own building.
+Here we have provided a simple overview of the two main emergency evacuation systems.
+It’s vital that you thoroughly understand the advantages and drawbacks of each system before making an investment decision for your building.